Walker-Okeover baronets

-The Walker, later Walker-Okeover Baronetcy, of Gateacre Grange in the County of Lancaster and Osmaston Manor in the County of Derby, is a title in the Baronetage of the United Kingdom.
+The Walker, later Walker-Okeover baronetcy, of Gateacre Grange in the County of Lancaster and Osmaston Manor in the County of Derby, is a title in the Baronetage of the United Kingdom.
 It was created on 12 February 1886 for Andrew Walker, a brewer, Lord Mayor of Liverpool, High Sheriff of Lancashire and benefactor to the city of Liverpool.

-The second Baronet married Ethel Blanche, sister and co-heir of Haughton Ealdred Okeover, through which marriage Okeover Hall, Staffordshire, came into the family.
-The third Baronet assumed by Royal licence the additional surname of Okeover in 1956.
+The 2nd Baronet married Ethel Blanche, sister of his father's second wife, and co-heir of Haughton Ealdred Okeover.
+Through the marriage Okeover Hall, Staffordshire, came into the family.
+The 3rd Baronet assumed by Royal licence the additional surname of Okeover in 1956.
 He served as Lord-Lieutenant of Derbyshire from 1951 to 1977.

-Osmaston Manor, Derbyshire, was acquired by the first Baronet in 1884.
+Osmaston Manor, Derbyshire, was acquired by the 1st Baronet in 1884.
 The house was demolished in 1964.
 The family also owns the House of Glenmuick, Ballater, Aberdeenshire.